Alabama outlaws having an unoccupied uterus - The Beaverton

 Alabama outlaws having an unoccupied uterus

-MONTGOMERY, AL – In a contentious vote of 25 to 6, the legislature of the state of has passed a comprehensive bill making it a crime for anyone residing in the state to have an empty uterus.
+MONTGOMERY, AL – In a contentious vote of 25 to 6, the legislature of the state of has passed a comprehensive bill making a for anyone residing in the state to have an empty uterus.

 House Bill 315, “The Uterus Fulfillment Act,” states that all Alabamians, and anyone staying in the state for longer than 48 hours, must be able to prove they either have no uterus or that their uterus is currently home to a human occupant.